PandaRider/Taobao-PCB-guide/README.md

 ### Tips & Tricks
 1. Do check the local delivery charges
 2. For purchases above ¥100, you can get a discounted conversion rate through RateX
 3. Do watch out for bumped up offers!
-If the price seems off, just move on to another seller.
+If the price seems suspicious, just move on to another seller.

 ### Claiming